voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 .. note::

     Did you know?
 You can create
-    :ref:`location-based views <geo-location-views>` that filter your data by their location!
+    :ref:`location-based views <geolocation-views>` that filter your data by their location!

 All location data is stored in